AdS/QHE: Towards a Holographic Description of Quantum Hall Experiments: Holographic duality

 \subsection{Conductivities}

-To compute the ohmic and Hall conductivities as functions of temperature, charge density and magnetic field requires studying the response of the above AdS system to small electromagnetic perturbations about a dyonic axio-dilaton black hole.
+Computing the ohmic and Hall conductivities as functions of temperature, charge density and magnetic field requires studying the response of the above AdS system to small electromagnetic perturbations about a dyonic axio-dilaton black hole.
 This is explored in some detail in refs.~\cite{dilaton1,dilaton2}.